+ECLS transport is further defined as in-hospital or hospital-to-hospital, with several subtypes.
 ECLS transport protocols will be specific to the mode of transport and may differ from those under normal ECLS care.
 Policy components for ECLS transport are listed in Table 11.
-A Level 1 Center should have policies and protocols in place for each of the transport types listed in Table 12.
+A Level 2 Center that provides ECLS transport should have protocols in place for each of the transport types listed in Table 12.